-Another famous disappearance is the ship, the Mary Celeste.
-In 1872, the Mary Celeste departed New York for Genoa.
-A month later, the brigantine was discovered hundreds of miles off course along the coast of the Azorean Islands.
+Another famous disappearance is the ship, Mary Celeste.
+In 1872, Mary Celeste departed New York for Genoa.
+A month later, the brigantine was discovered hundreds of miles off-course along the coast of the Azorean Islands.
 There was no sign of the crew.
 The ship was still seaworthy, but her lifeboat was gone.
-Her cargo was untouched, as were the personal belongings of the captain and crew members.
-Though multiple theories abound, there has been no evidence found of why or how they disappeared.
+Her cargo was untouched, as were the captain’s and crew members’ personal belongings.
+Though multiple theories abound, no evidence has been found of why or how they disappeared.

 And the Bermuda Triangle?
 We have all heard stories of missing ships and planes.
 Did you know there are similar areas in Alaska and Japan with occurrences of the same type of disappearances?